Updated 03-19-19. Here's a question for the aspiring entrepreneurs who dream of opening your own pho restaurants:

 If you are about to spend a lot of money on a pho restaurant venture, then it makes sense to know what you need to do, down to the level of detail that will help you do it efficiently and properly.
 And in the right sequences.

 As you can see, the business plan for your pho restaurant should touch on all the major areas of running the business.
 As you work on developing the plan, you’ll begin to gain important insights into what you want to do versus what you need to do, which in turn will help you create a realistic plan to do them.

 Obviously, things change as time progresses.
 Therefore, your business plan is a living document that you update regularly as you head down the path to build your pho restaurant.

 Still even more people have no concept of what a pro forma is.

 This is essentially a financial statement that projects your pho restaurant performance into the future, and provides data for many parts in your pho restaurant business plan.
 Typical sections in the business plan that use the pro forma information include sections discussing startup costs, labor costs, revenue projection, and break-even points.
 The pro forma also supplies Profit and Loss (P & L) and cash flow statements projection.

 Despite what many people may think, foodservice is just like any other businesses.
-It’s all about the numbers.
-As an aspiring pho restaurateur, train yourself to be comfortable with working with your business' numbers and you'll be way ahead before you open for business.
+It's about the business first and foremost, then it's about the food second.
+And being a business is being all about the numbers.
+As an aspiring pho restaurateur, train yourself to be comfortable with working with your business' numbers.
+Know them well, and you'll be way ahead before you open for business.